 National Institute of Water and Atmospheric Research, Hamilton

 Who Should Attend?

-Australian Coasts & Ports 2019 is an event that will be of interest to any person with a professional interest in the coastal and maritime environments.
+Australian Coasts & Ports 2019 will be relevant to any person with a professional interest in the coastal, maritime and marine environments.
 The Conference will bring together engineers, planners, scientists and researchers to focus on the technological, scientific, policy, planning and design issues related to our diverse and developing coasts.
-It will integrate ideas and knowledge among engineers, port and maritime operators, researchers and scientists, local/central government, maritime manufacturers, planners and policy makers and media.
+It will integrate ideas and knowledge among engineers, port and maritime operators, researchers and scientists, local/central government, maritime manufacturers, planners, policy makers and media.